WPIRoboticsEngineering/RBE2001_template/README.md

 Under toolchains, select New.. and search for where you extracted Arduino.

 Under Libraries, select New.. and search for your user library directory.
-It is usually in \Documents\Arduino\libraries for Windows, or $HOME/Arduino/libraries for Unix systems.
+It is usually in (your users home)\Documents\Arduino\libraries for Windows, or (your users home)/Arduino/libraries for Unix systems.
 You know you have the right one if the folder contains ESP32Servo, Esp32SimplePacketComs, SimplePacketComs, EspWii and WiiChuck Directories from the library install step above.
 Remember the location of this folder, it will be where you clone your code in a coming step.

 ## Clone your project